-(m) Intangible assets

-(i) Recognition and measurement
+- (l) Intangible assets - (i) Recognition and measurement

 Goodwill arising on the acquisition of subsidiaries is measured at cost, less accumulated impairment losses.

 Other intangible assets that are acquired by the Group and have finite useful lives are measured at cost less accumulated amortization and any accumulated impairment losses.